nirmalghosh1/demo_2/README.md

-this file belongs to nirmal ghosh .
+this file belongs to nirmal ghosh . and the second one was updated.